2021-11-22

 Steps to convert your normal, daily Windows 10/11 User Account from an "Administrative" account to a "Standard Account" (a non-administrative, non-elevated, "loser" account).
 This helps prevent malware from installing, and protects the machine from inadvertent changes from other family members.

-Use administrative credentials for system-wide changes and use your "loser" account for day-to-day work.
-This follows best practice at Microsoft, at most corporations, and at schools.
+Use administrative credentials for system-wide changes and let your "loser" account handle day-to-day work.
+This follows best practice at Microsoft, at most corporations, and schools.
 I use this technique on all of my computers, even on my own account.
-I would especially do this on children's computers.

 The Setup